the-teachingRSE-project/competencies/competencies.md

 They need to have a good understanding of all RSE competencies relevant to their domain and additionally should have experience or training in the educational field.

+#### User Interface/User Experience Designers for Research Software
+Scientific software is a complex product that often needs to be refined in order to be usable even by other scientists.
+To facilitate this, there are people required that specialise into the (DOCBB) and probably the (LIBS) competency with a focus to make end-user facing software really reusable and hence FAIR.
+This task is supported by strong (MOD) skills to reason about the behaviour of potential users of a software.

 ### Specialisations outside the core RSE competencies

 <!--
 Research focused specialisations